domdomdidom/capstone_public/README.md

 How'd we do this time?!?!
 Since we aren't scoring a classifier here, we don't have accuracy, precision and recall (those are methods of scoring true negatives, false positives, etc).
 We evaluate our model with Mean Squared Error.
 Our baseline_mse is just the mean squared error of the [mean of our y_train] * len(y_test).
 Our cold_start model looks to be about 33% better than our baseline!
 Yay improvement!

+Discussion of Results:

+  Using the vanilla feature_df, I was able to correctly classify a customer as churned/not churned about 80% of the time (relitave to a baseline of about a 50/50 split, equivalent to a random guess).
+We used NMF to extract 5 latent features, and wrapped all our features with a random forest classifier.
+We were able to identify certain features that weighed more heavily on a customer's liklihood to churn: being a member of "Medical 50", etc.

+  This is all well and good, but the real business use case of this project is forecasting a new customer's lifetime, where we have limited information about them.
+We had access to way less features for this task and we weren't able to use NMF to identify those latent features.